-A special case of Apollonius' problem requiring the determination of a circle touching three mutually tangent circles (also called the kissing circles problem).
+The Descartes circle theorem, also called the kissing circles problem, is a special case of Apollonius' problem requiring the determination of a circle touching three mutually tangent circles.
 There are two solutions: a small circle surrounded by the three original circles, and a large circle surrounding the original three.
 Frederick Soddy gave the formula for finding the radius of the so-called inner and outer Soddy circles given the radii of the other three.
-The relationship is 2(κ_1^2 + κ_2^2 + κ_3^2 + κ_4^2) = (κ_1 + κ_2 + κ_3 + κ_4)^2, where κ_i = 1/r_i are the curvatures of the circles with radii r_i.
-Here, the negative solution corresponds to the outer Soddy circle and the positive solution to the inner Soddy circle.

 We guarantee you’ll find the right tutor, or we’ll cover the first hour of your lesson.